iamgodot/create-python-app/README.md

 ## Contributing

-Pull request s are welcome.
+Forks and pull requests are welcome.

 For any questions or suggestions, please [open an issue](https://github.com/iamgodot/gen-pyckage/issues), thank you.

 ## License